-• Gently pull the right speaker cable connector parallel to the logic board, straight out of its socket on the logic board.
+• Gently pull the right speaker cable connector straight down and out of its socket on the logic board.

 - Use the flat edge of a spudger to pry the headphone jack cable connector from its socket on the logic board. - (i) Push the cable slightly to the right.